 The Lord told David, “Solomon thy son, he shall build my house and my courts” (1 Chronicles 28:6).
 And Solomon, the son of David did build a physical temple.
 But the New Testament says that Jesus was the true “Son of David,” who was to build a temple and His kingdom was to last forever.
-Jesus clearly taught that something greater than the temple is now here: His body, the church (John 2:19-21).
+Jesus clearly taught that something greater than the temple is now here: His body, the Christian church (John 2:19-21).

-When the Jews rejected Jesus and sought to kill Him, He prophesied of the temple’s destruction “there shall not be left here one stone upon another, that shall not be thrown down” (Matthew 24:1, 2).
-And even as Jesus hung on the cross, His mockers reminded Him of His teachings “Thou that destroyest the temple, and buildest it in three days, save thyself.
+When the Jews rejected Jesus and sought to kill Him, He prophesied of the temple’s destruction: “there shall not be left here one stone upon another, that shall not be thrown down” (Matthew 24:1, 2).
+And even as Jesus hung on the cross, His mockers reminded Him of His teachings, “Thou that destroyest the temple, and buildest it in three days, save thyself.
 If thou be the Son of God, come down from the cross” (Matthew 27:40).
 But Jesus was not speaking of rebuilding the physical temple.
 He meant to build a spiritual one.

 After Jesus was crucified “the veil of the temple was rent in twain from the top to the bottom” (Matthew 27:51) signifying the end of the ceremonial system of the temple.
-The early believers understood that the church became the temple of God on earth and Paul wrote, “If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.
+The early believers understood that the Christian church became the temple of God on earth and Paul wrote, “If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.
 And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people” (1 Corinthians 3:17, 16 also Ephesians 2:19-22; 1 Peter 2:5).

-Even after God provided a clear biblical evidence that His temple today is a spiritual one (he church) many Christians are still waiting for the Jews to rebuild a physical temple on the site where the mosque of Omar (Dome of the Rock) now sits—also known as the Temple Mount.
+Even after God provided a clear biblical evidence that His temple today is a spiritual one (the church) many Christians are still waiting for the Jews to rebuild a physical temple on the site where the mosque of Omar (Dome of the Rock) now sits—also known as the Temple Mount.
 Yet, there is no prophecy in the Bible that says the temple would be rebuilt again after the Romans destroyed it.

 In His service,